huxingyi/dust3d/README.md

 # Dust3D

-Dust3D is a cross-platform 3D modeling software that makes it easy to create lowpoly 3D models for video games, 3D printing, and more.
+Dust3D is a cross-platform 3D modeling software that makes it easy to create low poly 3D models for video games, 3D printing, and more.

 ## Getting Started